actually-not-an-username/node_basichttp/README.md

 ### Folders
     1. HelloWorld: The name says all...
     2. BasicHapi: First contact with Hapi.js framework and npm
+    3. HttpRequest: Basic http request to github api with input parameters and JSON stringify

 **Coded in NodeJs v10.15.3, npm 6.4.1 and visual studio code**